Skip to contents

 Or maybe you want HTML output to work?
 If you use gb4e or expex, your examples will disappear from the HTML output!
 Here glossr can most definitely help.
 It even offers a helper function for cross-references that work in both formats!
 In fact, I included two different HTML outputs: one using leipzig.js and a sadder one that might be more accessible, just less pro-looking.

-If you also want Word output, glossr can also take care of it, generating invisible tables for the right alignment.
+If you also want Word output, glossr can also take care of it, computing the expected width of the words and aligning them accordingly.

 But please, don’t take my word for it —you can check the PDF, HTML and MS Word outputs of vignette("glossr_how") stored in the repository.